- Published on

 The Consequences We're Living With

-The pattern is impossible to ignore.
+You've seen this.
+Maybe you're living it right now.
 Data engineers drowning in unmaintainable hand-written SQL.
-Pipelines that break constantly - 3 AM alerts because some upstream column changed.
-Data quality issues that erode trust until stakeholders abandon the platform entirely.
+Pipelines that break at 3 AM because some upstream column changed and nobody documented the dependency.
+Data quality issues that erode trust until stakeholders quietly build their own spreadsheets and stop asking the data team for anything.
+And no, throwing AI at it won't really help.

 The chaos manifests predictably.
 Point-to-point solutions with no coherent structure.
-Poorly defined "medallion architectures" where bronze, silver, and gold layers exist in name only - nobody can articulate what belongs where or why.
+"Medallion architectures" where bronze, silver, and gold layers exist in name only - ask three people what belongs in silver and you'll get four answers.
 Transformation logic scattered randomly.
 Business rules duplicated in five places, each implementation uniquely wrong.

 Junior engineers write SQL reflecting no understanding of separation of concerns or semantic clarity.
-They're not at fault - they were never exposed to these principles.
+They're not at fault - nobody taught them.
+You can't practice what you were never exposed to.

 Senior engineers hold critical knowledge in their heads with no way to preserve it structurally.
 They know which transformations are fragile, which sources can't be trusted, where hidden dependencies lurk.
 But this exists as tribal lore, not captured in any system.
-When they leave, that knowledge vanishes.
+When they leave, that knowledge walks out the door with them.
+I've watched this happen multiple times - an entire platform's architectural rationale vanishing with a single resignation.

 The symptom everyone sees is brittle pipelines requiring constant manual intervention.
-The root cause runs deeper - architectural knowledge that's been lost.
-We stopped teaching the disciplines that made data systems maintainable, and now we're paying the price in toil and fragility.
+The root cause runs deeper - we stopped teaching the disciplines that made data systems maintainable, and now we're paying the price in toil and fragility.

 What We Lost (And Why It Mattered)